santiagoolivos/signatureapi-tutorials/powerautomate/ceremony-embedded-power-pages.md

 ## Conclusion

-By completing this tutorial, you have learned how to embed a ceremony in a Power Pages with SignatureAPI and Microsoft Power Automate.
+By completing this tutorial, you have learned how to embed a ceremony in Power Pages with SignatureAPI and Microsoft Power Automate.

-**Happy automating!**
+**Happy Automating!**